Donate, Don't Toss

 One of the perks of living in a city as large as Chicago is that it’s home to so many resources for donating items to give them new life.
 Though dropping items off at your nearest thrift shop en masse is certainly one route for easy decluttering, it can be worth taking a few extra minutes to sort items and deliver them individually to specific spots.
 Ensuring that your items find the right new home means that they’re more likely to be picked up and used again.

-A few of our favorite resources for donating items beyond the traditional secondhand shop:
+A few of our favorite resources for donating items beyond the traditional secondhand shop.
+Please call ahead to confirm business hours.

 The WasteShed is a nonprofit store in Humboldt Park that accepts donations of craft, art, and school supplies, and re-sells them at a lower price to be reused.
 Think stationery, markers, yarn, fabric, board games, three-ring binders, and so much more.
 They even stock a large section of school supplies like pens, folders, and poster boards that are free for teachers to take.